EQUIP

 4) LEARNING ARRANGEMENTS, RESOURCES & REQUIREMENTS

 4.1 Recording by Participants.
-Participants are not permitted to record the weekly sessions of their courses (including the lectures, visuals, and discussions) in any way (including audio, video, screenshots, and photography).
+Participants are not permitted to record their courses/workshops (including the lectures, visuals, and discussions) in any way (including audio, video, screenshots, and photography).
 Course instructors may make notes, copies of presentation slides, and other materials available to participants at their sole discretion.

 4.2 Recording by EQUIP.
-EQUIP reserves the right to record EQUIP course sessions in their entirety and in different formats.
+EQUIP reserves the right to record EQUIP sessions in their entirety and in different formats.
 Participants consent via the registration process to these recordings and their use for pedagogical or publicity purposes.
-When EQUIP records sessions, participants who are absent for valid or medical reasons may request for such audio/video recordings subject to the restriction that these recordings may not be disseminated in any way and must be deleted after two weeks.
+When EQUIP records sessions, participants who are absent for valid or medical reasons may request for such audio/video recordings subject to the restriction that these recordings may not be disseminated in any way and must be deleted after two weeks (for evening online courses only).

 4.3 Access to TTC Library.
 EQUIP participants are granted complimentary access to TTC library (without borrowing privileges) for the duration of their course.
 Please present a copy of the letter/email confirming your EQUIP registration to the librarian on duty.
 Library membership with borrowing privileges (up to 4 books) is also available to EQUIP participants at a fee of $50 for 6 months.

-4.5 Time Limits for Course Assignments.
-All course assignments must be submitted no later than 2 weeks after the last session of the course.
-Course instructors may approve requests for extensions for valid reasons for up to a further 2 weeks.
+4.5 Time Limits for Assignments.
+All assignments must be submitted no later than 2 weeks after the last session of the course/workshop.
+Instructors may approve requests for extensions for valid reasons for up to a further 2 weeks.
 No further extension is permitted thereafter without written approval from the Director of EQUIP.
-Such requests for further extension not be approved normally unless there are extenuating circumstances and will be subject to the approval of the Director of EQUIP at his/her sole discretion and whose decision is final.
-When a course assignment is not submitted in time and/or passed, the course will not count toward the completion of the certificate/licentiate programs.
+Such requests for further extension will not be approved normally unless there are extenuating circumstances and will be subject to the approval of the Director of EQUIP at his/her sole discretion and whose decision is final.
+When a assignment is not submitted in time and/or passed, the course/workshop will not count toward the completion of the certificate/licentiate programs.

 GENERAL